-4 ISSUES AND RISKS
+3 ISSUES AND RISKS

-- 4.1 Resource Implications The agreement of the new Environmental Strategy would entail a programme of activity to deliver on the priorities and, therefore, there will be resource implications for the Council. - 4.2 There is currently no dedicated staff resource to provide a strategic response to climate change issues.
+3.1 Resource Implications - The agreement of the new Environmental Strategy will entail a programme of activity to deliver on the priorities and, therefore, there will be resource implications for the Council.

+- 3.2 There is currently no dedicated staff resource to provide a strategic response to climate change issues.
 At the moment, all activity and development work is being covered by existing staff from a number of teams, aligned to the purpose of this agenda.
-In addition, the ability to fully exploit future funding opportunities could be progressed with suitable funding and investment. - 4.3 Legal Implications The 'net zero' target is now a statutory obligation, subsumed within the Climate Change Act 2008 (2050 Target Amendment) Order 20191.
-At this stage it is unclear what additional responsibilities this will impose on local authorities. - 4.4 Equality Implications There are likely to be a number of groups affected by the likely environmental impacts associated with some of the strategy themes.
-The districts have large numbers of residents over the age of 65.
+In addition, the ability to fully exploit future funding opportunities could be progressed with suitable funding and investment. - 3.3 There have been several suggestions from Members which would not be achievable within existing resources, these have been clearly identified within the Strategy. - 3.4 Legal Implications The 'net zero' target is now a statutory obligation, subsumed within the Climate Change Act 2008 (2050 Target Amendment) Order 20191.
+At this stage it is unclear what additional responsibilities this will impose on local authorities. - 3.5 Equality Implications There are likely to be a number of groups affected by the likely environmental impacts associated with some of the Strategy themes.
+The Districts have large numbers of residents over the age of 65.
 These will be affected by the more obvious impacts associated with major weather events, such as major heat events.
 It is important that their accessibility to services, mobility and resilience to the impacts affecting their communities is addressed.
-Therefore as initiatives are rolled out to implement the strategy, equality assessments will be undertaken to ensure that accessibility and inclusivity is considered and addressed before final decisions are made. - 4.5 Environmental Impact The purpose of the document is to ensure that both authorities can have a greater positive impact on the environment.
+Therefore, as initiatives are rolled out to implement the Strategy, equality assessments will be undertaken to ensure that accessibility and inclusivity is considered and addressed before final decisions are made. - 3.6 Environmental Impact The purpose of the document is to ensure that both authorities can have a greater positive impact on the environment. - 3.7 Crime and Disorder N/A based on current recommendations. - 3.8 Risks Failure to adopt an environmental plan is likely to expose the Council's to negative public perception as evidenced by recent freedom of information requests and press coverage along with reputational damage.